All Episodes

 They have no problem revealing any other state secret.

-Any other leak they get from the Pentagon, the CIA or the State Department, they're all over the place with it.
+Any other leak they get from the Pentagon, the CIA, or the State Department, they're all over the place with it.

-And I I I wonder why, ladies and gentlemen.
+And I wonder why, ladies and gentlemen.

-Well, because they know that it's how long do you think it'll be before this senator's identified?
+How long do you think it'll be before this senator's identified?

-If it weren't, if it weren't for all, you know, Maliki at the White House today from Iraq and uh all the the increased bombardment, this story'd be getting a little bit bigger play in the drive-by media than it is, but believe me, they're all having uh what they're drinking lunch right now, and I guarantee you they're all discussing it and figuring out where to go with it.
+That'll be it's it's I mean officially officially identified because you this afternoon is probably when it's going to happen if it weren't if it weren't for all you know Maliki at the White House today from Iraq and all the the increased bombardment this story would be getting a little bit bigger play in the drive-by media than it is but believe me they're all having what they're drinking lunch right now and I guarantee you they're all discussing it and figuring out where to go with it well Well, hells are popping over this now.

 Who is this Senate candidate?

-Uh and so he decides to call the White House or the Capitol Press Corps, the uh DC drive-by media, and have this lunch in Washington, and uh and and uh it the theory is that it's uh he's got to maintain his credibility.
+And so he decides to call the White House or the Capitol Press Corps, the D.C. drive-by media, and have this lunch in Washington.

-Uh so uh but uh I don't think anybody knows for certain uh unless somebody does know and wants to let me know that that's uh here let me check something real quick here, folks.
+But I don't think anybody knows for certain unless somebody does know and wants to let me know that that's here.

-Um just got a super secret email from a source I can't identify.
+I just got a super secret email from a source I can't identify.

 The White House has tracked this back to being Michael Steele.

-And the nine members of the drive-by media, let's see how long they can keep this uh a secret who were there.
+And the nine members of the drive-by media, let's see how long they can keep this a secret who were there.

 Here, by the way, is the piece that I didn't print out.